First Capital (NASDAQ:FCAP) Will Pay A Dividend Of $0.26

 First Capital Looks Like A Great Dividend Stock

 Overall, we like to see the dividend staying consistent, and we think First Capital might even raise payments in the future.
-The company is easily earning enough to cover its dividend payments and it is great to see that these earnings are being translated into cash flow.
+Distributions are quite easily covered by earnings, which are also being converted to cash flows.
 Taking this all into consideration, this looks like it could be a good dividend opportunity.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.